 Journaling engages various regions of the brain that are responsible for emotional regulation and processing.
 When you put your thoughts and emotions into words, the prefrontal cortex, the area associated with higher-order thinking and decision-making, becomes activated.
 This engagement helps you gain a sense of control over your emotions and promotes emotional regulation.

-Additionally, the act of journaling activates the amygdala, the brain’s emotional center.
+Additionally, the neuroscience behind journaling activates the amygdala, the brain’s emotional center.
 The amygdala plays a crucial role in processing emotions, particularly fear and stress.
 By writing about your experiences and emotions, you can reduce the amygdala’s response, leading to a decreased intensity of negative emotions.

 Self-Reflection and Insight